jentie/traffic-monitor/README.md

 The device can be used to demonstrate smartphone access to different important service providers.
 Each service provider (or group) is represented by one LED, which is triggered for a short period of time.
 The user needs to connect via the WLAN of the device to the Internet.
 Subsequently the traffic from the smartphone toward the Internet will be evaluated.
 A small ad hoc evaluation can already be done on the device and drive the LED.
 More sophisticated evaluations can be done on a PC, using packet information received via serial interface.

 Current proof-of-concept with 5 LED shows traffic flows to Akamai, Amazon, Facebook, Google and all other flows on the last LED.

+We can observe some difference between traffic from Apps and Web Browsing, some web pages are highly linked to serveral servers (tracking, advertisment).
+Apps / web pages from public broadcasters / public government use typically only small number of additional service providers.

 ## Security and Data Proctection Considerations

-This software / device is intended to increase the awareness of smart phone activities and usage of services via Internet.
+This software / device is intended to increase the awareness of smart phone activities, usage of services via Internet or Internet tracking (based on smart phone itself, apps and/or mobile web browsing).
 Nevertheless we need still discuss possible security and data proctection issues:
 * current implementation processes only IP addresses, one direction of traffic flow
   * just needed information is captured, separation with USB / serial interface increases transparency of process(es)
 * other output includes full IP/TCP header decoding, similar to tcpdump